-Shops, businesses and organisations who join the scheme can provide a safe temporary place to go if a person with a learning disability feels distressed, vulnerable or scared whilst out in the community.
+Shops, businesses and organisations who join Safer Places can provide a safe temporary place to go if a person with a learning disability feels distressed, vulnerable or scared while out in the community.

 People who join the scheme will have a Keep Safe card, which will include the names and contact numbers of two relatives or friends who be called on for help.
 They will need to show this card to obtain help in the establishments who have signed up to the scheme.